 The appeal officer will transmit a written decision on the appeal to the Director of Student Accountability within ten (10) University business days from when the record was received by the appeal officer.
 The Director will circulate the decision on appeal within two (2) University business days after receipt of the decision.

 The decision made by the Office of the Provost or the Vice President for Student Life on appeal is the final university decision on the matter.
 The student may appeal the University’s final decision to the Board of Regents, State of Iowa, subject to its policies, procedures, and deadlines.
 The University’s final decision letter will provide a hyper-link to the appeal procedures for the Board of Regents.
 Any sanctions imposed will remain in effect until the Board of Regents appeal process has been completed.

-A Responding Student whose case could result in suspension or expulsion, either due to the severe nature of the allegations or a prior misconduct record, cannot withdraw their current enrollment without the permission of the Office of Student Accountability.
-Should a student withdraw while an investigation is occurring that could result in suspension or expulsion, or fail to re-enroll for a subsequent academic semester, the Office of Student Accountability will place a notation on the student’s transcript stating “Withdrew After Disciplinary Complaint Was Filed”.
+A Responding Student whose case could result in suspension or expulsion, either due to the severe nature of the allegations or a prior misconduct record, shall not withdraw their current enrollment without the permission of the Office of Student Accountability.
+Should a student withdraw without permission while an investigation is occurring that could result in suspension or expulsion, including failing to re-enroll for a subsequent academic semester, the Office of Student Accountability will place a notation on the student’s transcript stating “Withdrew After Disciplinary Complaint Was Filed.”
 The notation will remain on the student’s transcript until they elect to return to the University of Iowa and complete the process.

 - The student fails to meet with an OSA staff member after receiving correspondence by email and a phone call or text reminder.